GiovanniSalmeri/yellow-yaml/README.md

 ===========
 YAML parser and emitter.

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-yaml/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to use Yaml from other extensions

 This extension provides the following YAML-related functions: